-It was built in 1937 to showcase Nazi art, but now the Haus der Kunst presents works by exactly the artists whom the Nazis rejected and...
+This stern art deco edifice was built in 1937 to showcase Nazi art, but now the Haus der Kunst presents works by exactly the artists...

 If you make it past the notorious face control at Munich's premier late spot, you'll encounter a crowd of Bundesliga reserve players,...

-Another hint of Asia awaits at the Japanisches Teehaus, right by an idyllic duck pond.
-The best time to come is for an authentic tea...
+A hint of Asia in the Englischer Garten awaits at the Japanisches Teehaus, right by an idyllic duck pond.

 Englischer Garten information

-The sprawling English Garden is among Europe's biggest city parks – bigger than even London's Hyde Park and New York's Central Park and a favourite playground for locals and visitors alike.
-Stretching north from Prinzregentenstrasse for about 5km, it was commissioned by Elector Karl Theodor in 1789 and designed by Benjamin Thompson, an American-born scientist working as an advisor to the Bavarian government.
+The sprawling English Garden is among Europe's biggest city parks – it even rivals London's Hyde Park and New York's Central Park for size – and is a popular playground for locals and visitors alike.
+Stretching north from Prinzregentenstrasse for about 5km, it was commissioned by Elector Karl Theodor in 1789 and designed by Benjamin Thompson, an American-born scientist working as an adviser to the Bavarian government.

 Paths piddle around in dark stands of mature oak and maple before emerging into sunlit meadows of lush grass.
-Locals are mindful of its popularity and tolerate the close quarters of bicyclists, walkers and joggers.
-Street musicians dodge balls kicked by frolicking children, and students sprawl on the grass to chat about missed lectures.
+Locals are mindful of the park's popularity and tolerate the close quarters of cyclists, walkers and joggers.
+Street musicians dodge balls kicked by children and students sprawl on the grass to chat about missed lectures.

 Several historic follies lend the park a playful charm.
-The wholly unexpected Chinesischer Turm (Chinese Tower), now at the heart of Munich's oldest beer garden , was built in the 18th century during a pan-European craze for all things oriental.
+The wholly unexpected Chinesischer Turm , now at the heart of Munich's oldest beer garden, was built in the 18th century during a pan-European craze for all things oriental.
 Further south, at the top of a gentle hill, stands the heavily photographed Monopteros (1838), a small Greek temple whose ledges are often knee-to-knee with dangling legs belonging to people admiring the view of the Munich skyline.